 Make this simple, affordable, and delicious vegan popcorn recipe that’s perfect for movie night.
-This popcorn is easy to make and creates a delicious cheesy popcorn snack any night of the week!
+It is easy to make and creates a delicious cheesy popcorn snack any night of the week.

 If you want a cheesy popcorn for your next movie night, follow my tips to make popcorn nutritional yeast infused and it will be a hit.